What are the most important application security metrics?

 Application security metric 2: Privileged access to the application

-The second key application security metric is about ensuring the correct access to that application.
-While this could be construed as part of Privileged Access Management, Jim notes it is still an important part of application security: "We should be broadening our focus and consider all aspects of application security for those apps most important to the company."
-"Access rights can be messy and intricate with people leaving or moving within the organisation.
-If the app has been written so that access relies on Active Directory, removing it is relatively simple.
-But that isn’t always the case, so you usually need to go app by app to remove access," says Jim.
-"Historically I have found that while people at the network level are pretty good at controlling network access, when you get to the app level, it still tends to grow over time.
-Sometimes when people leave companies, they're very quick to get rid of the network level access but not the application level access.
+"Historically I have found that while people at the network level are pretty good at controlling network access when you get to the app level, it still tends to grow over time.
+Sometimes when people leave companies, they're very quick to get rid of the network-level access but not the application-level access.
 With people changing roles within a company, they may accrue more and more access over time.
 And it’s much more common to give access than take it away."

 We found there were over 200 people that had unnecessary sensitive access to an application and he was absolutely shocked.

 There are levels of access, of course.
 Privileged access is essential for some roles, but following the principle of least privilege, it is important to keep it only for essential roles.
-‘It’s particularly important for more sensitive privileged access, like sysadmins or people who are able to edit data.
+‘It’s particularly important for more sensitive privileged access, like sysadmins or people who can edit data.
 If we take the medical record example, do you want someone who isn’t a medical practitioner to be able to update a medical chart?'
 "In an access education exercise for senior management, we spoke to the CFO and evaluated the general ledger system he was responsible for.
-We found there were over 200 people that had unnecessary sensitive access to an application and he was absolutely shocked.
-They could basically post any transaction in the system and bypass segregation of duties.
+We found there were over 200 people who had unnecessary sensitive access to an application and he was shocked.
+They could post any transaction in the system and bypass the segregation of duties.
 From that point on, he wanted a monthly list of privileged users because he understood the risks of something bad happening on his watch."
 Here's a dashboard that highlights an example metric:

 Anytime you can start to merge different control areas to provide a better picture of how much risk there is, I think it is a fantastic idea.